 - Childrens Hospital starred a variation of doctors in a children's hospital in Brazil — some arrogant, some flirty.

-- Surgical Spirit, a 1980s Brit Com television series about an Italian surgeon who is struggled to be understood by her patients.
+- Surgical Spirit, a 1980s Brit Com television series about an Italian surgeon who is struggling to be understood by her patients.

 - Let the Blood Run Free, a truly surreal Australian comedy series set in a hospital.